-Our Approach
+The Approach

 The philosophy

-Most news is too zoomed in — fragments without trajectories, events without history, problems without progress.
+Most news is too zoomed in.
+Fragments without trajectories, events without history, problems without progress.
 The Less Scrolling Newsletter is built on the idea that people benefit from viewing news at a greater distance, with more context and broader perspective.

 • Policy changes, economic shifts, and public health developments that affect daily life

-• Long-term trajectory changes — climate milestones, demographic shifts, scientific breakthroughs
+• Long-term trajectory changes: climate milestones, demographic shifts, scientific breakthroughs

 • Stories that will still matter in six months